OfficialPixelBrush/smb1/README.md

 # Goals
 ### Main Goal
-The main goal is to have a functionally equivalent, portable Version of the original Super Mario Bros. for Microsoft Windows and Linux Computers.
+The main goal is to have a functionally equivalent, portable Version of the original Super Mario Bros. for Microsoft Windows and Linux Computers, targeting (hopefully) C99.

 ### Accuracy
 If possible, I'd like to preserve as many glitches as possible, though some might disappear to make way for Quality of Life changes, such as an uncapped sprite limit or similar.
 I definitely want glitches like the Minus World or Wall-jumping to remain!